Matinparvanian/Data-Science-Project/CV projects/Face Recognition/readme.md

 - **Normalization**: Normalized image pixel values to improve model performance.

 ### 3. Data Augmentation
-- **Techniques Used**: Applied augmentation techniques such as rotation, flipping, and zooming to increase the diversity of the training data.
+- **Techniques Used**: Applied augmentation techniques such as rotation and flipping to increase the diversity of the training data.
-- **Implementation**: Used the Keras `ImageDataGenerator` for augmentation.

-### 4. Model Building
-- **Architecture**: Constructed a Convolutional Neural Network (CNN) using Keras.
-- **Layers**: Included convolutional layers, pooling layers, and dense layers for feature extraction and classification.

-### 5. Model Compilation
-- **Optimizer**: Used the Adam optimizer for training the model.
-- **Loss Function**: Employed categorical cross-entropy as the loss function.
-- **Metrics**: Monitored accuracy as the performance metric.

 ### 6. Model Training
-- **Training Process**: Trained the model using the augmented training data.
+- **Training Process**: Trained the model using the augmented training data on 3 different models.
-- **Validation**: Evaluated the model's performance on a validation dataset.
+- **Validation**: Evaluated the model's performance on a test dataset.

 ### 7. Model Evaluation
 - **Metrics**: Assessed the model using accuracy, precision, recall, and F1-score.